City dwellers more likely to suffer from hay fever, study shows - SWI swissinfo.ch

 Zurich researchers say they were able to detect a sharp increase in antihistamine levels in wastewater just a few hours after an episode of pollen.
 They also explain why urban dwellers are more likely to suffer from hay fever than those in the countryside.

 Antihistamine enters wastewater via urine, said Peter Schmid-Grendelmeier from the University of Zurich in an interview with the Neue Zürcher Zeitung on Saturday.
-The results of the study, conducted along with the Swiss Federal Institute of Aquatic Science and Technology (Eawag), have not yet been published.
+The results of his study, conducted along with the Swiss Federal Institute of Aquatic Science and Technology (Eawag), have not yet been published.

 Researchers also noticed the increase in antihistamines at an unusual time: “alder and hazel trees were not yet pollinating, while birch pollen was not yet measurable”, Schmid-Grendelmeier said.

-According to the dermatology professor, it hasn’t yet been possible to thus explain what triggered an allergy in many people at that time.
+According to the dermatology professor, it hasn’t yet been possible to explain what triggered an allergy in many people at that time.
 “There may be a tree species that we haven’t yet had on the radar,” he said.

 + Read more: Swiss technology to fine-tune pollen forecasts